How to Plant, Grow, and Care for Ipomoea Tricolor

 When starting from seed, newly-germinated plants or very young seedlings like humid air.
 As they develop and put down roots, they harden off to average or dry conditions.
 Once established, older plants can be surprisingly drought-tolerant.
 In areas where there are regular dry winds, pick a location that’s sheltered to prevent rapid drying.

-Plants which are container-grown will need more water than ones in the ground.
+Plants grown in containers will need more water than ones in the ground.
 Containers often allow for faster evaporation.
-Maintain damp, but not soggy soil conditions.
+Maintain damp but not soggy soil conditions.

 Soil